 RULE 15.
-DISPCSITION; PROTECTION OF CLIENTS
+DISPOSITION; PROTECTION OF CLIENTS

 - (a) Disposition.
-Upon conclusion of the proceedings, this Court may: - (1) Disbar the lawyer; - (2) Suspend him indefinitely or for a stated period of time; - (3) Order the lawyer to pay a fine, costs, or both. - (4) Place him on a probationary status for a stated period, or until further order of this Court, with such conditions as this Court may specify and to be supervised by the Director; - (5) Reprimand him; - (6) Order the lawyer to successfully complete within a specified period such written examination as may be required of applicants for admission to the practice of law by the State Board of Law Examiners on the subject of professional responsibility; - (7) Make such other disposition as this Court deems appropriate; or
+Upon conclusion of the proceedings, this Court may: - (1) Disbar the lawyer; - (2) Suspend him indefinitely or for a stated period of time; - (3) Order the lawyer to pay costs; - (4) Place the lawyer on a probationary status for a stated period, or until further order of this Court, with such conditions as this Court may specify and to be supervised by the Director; - (5) Reprimand the lawyer; - (6) Order the lawyer to successfully complete within a specified period such written examination as may be required of applicants for admission to the practice of law by the State Board of Law Examiners on the subject of professional responsibility; - (7) Make such other disposition as this Court deems appropriate; - (8) Require the lawyer to pay costs and disbursements; in addition, in those contested cases where the lawyer has acted in the proceedings in bad faith, vexatiously, or for oppressive reasons, order the lawyer to pay reasonable attorney fees; or - (9) Dismiss the petition for disciplinary action.

-- (8) Dismiss the petition for disciplinary action. - (b) Protection of clients.
+(b) Protection of clients.
 When a lawyer is disciplined or permitted to resign, this Court may issue orders as may be appropriate for the protection of clients or other persons.